stellar/awesome-stellar/README.md

     - [Markets Endpoint](https://ticker.stellar.org/markets.json) - Displays 24-hour, 7-day and orderbook information about markets that were active during these periods.

  - Useful Tools
+    - [Hack Stellar Boilerplate](https://github.com/tyvdh/hack-stellar) - This Hack Stellar app is a boilerplate collection of basic Stellar functions.
+You can either hack this Stencil project into whatever you're trying to build or just cut and paste out the functions from here into your own project.
     - [StellarBurrito](https://github.com/stellarburrito/stellarburritojs) - An open-source wrapper for the JavaScript Stellar SDK.
     - [Stellar Vanity Address Generator](https://github.com/robertDurst/stellar-vanity-address-generator) - A simple CLI tool to generate custom Stellar vanity addresses.
     - [Tree3 CLI (open-source)](https://github.com/tree3network/tree3) - Tree3 CLI provides various options on Stellar Network for storage and management of digital identity, content and syncing data between (tree3) nodes.